 I then begin to drop the same kind of thing on the floor or something enticing to the dog while standing close enough to put a foot on top of it if need be.
 Again, I tell them to leave it firmly and succinctly.
 Usually by this stage though, the dog has figured out that leave it means I want the object to not find its way into their mouth until I release them though sometimes the dog is clever enough to think along the lines that if they get to it first, it’s theirs!

 Expect a few challenges and expect a dog to be a dog.
-Some breeds and some dogs are just more invested in having their owner approve their behavior and are more natural people pleasers.
-If your dog lunges for the object of their desire, it's okay to reinforce the leave it command and say it again—leave it perhaps in a firmer or slightly louder voice.
+Some breeds and some dogs are just more invested in having their owner approve their behavior and are more natural people-pleasers.
+If your dog lunges for the object of their desire, it's okay to reinforce the leave it command and say it again—leave it, perhaps in a firmer or slightly louder voice.
 You can also move to put your hand or foot over the object thus not allowing them to get at it.

-How to Train Your Dog The "Leave It" Command for Other Purposes
+Using "Leave It" for Other Purposes

 After a dog has mastered the simpler versions of the leave it command, you can begin to expound on this principle in many, many ways.
 These are the ways that will have incredible safety precautions built in and also can serve you well as a responsible dog owner.
 Some of the ways to expound on this command I have used are the following:

 - I am passing another person on the street and their dog starts to lunge or pull towards us, trying to engage my dog—leave it means walk on past and do not pay attention to that dog!
 Reward profusely for obedience!

 - The snake on the trail—leave it!
 The dog stops in its tracks and does not venture forward to engage with it.
 Vet bill or worse averted!

 - The rabbit running through the backyard you do not want the dog to go after or the cat on the fence—leave it!
 Cease and desist and you will get a treat from mom or dad!
 Well done!

 - That enticing bunch of dog poo that someone has left in your front yard that your dog just has to have!
 Not on my watch—leave it!

 - The ham sitting on the counter you forgot about while you went to answer the door.
 You come down the hall to see Maxwell with his paws on the counter about to go to town—or maybe he has already grabbed it and dropped your beautiful dinner on the floor!
 Leave it!
 Disaster averted and with a little repair, dinner is still preserved.
 It wasn’t the behavior you wanted of course, but dogs being dogs, they sometimes will do things we forget to guard against such as counter cruising.
 The leave it command can actually be used to “set up” your dog training and retraining by putting food out on counters and working diligently with them to leave it in every sense of the word.
 This one is harder with some breeds and larger dogs who find it so much easier to grab things off high places but it works.
 Repetition and diligence are key here though.

 - Last but not least, the annoying neighbors on both sides of you who have dogs that are allowed to jump on your fence and try to engage your very big, very independent dogs.
-My malamutes do not go looking for a fight with anyone, but they are particularly sensitive to dogs jumping at them or snarling at them—through a fence or otherwise.
+My Malamutes do not go looking for a fight with anyone, but they are particularly sensitive to dogs jumping at them or snarling at them—through a fence or otherwise.
 They never start it but they don’t take kindly to it and would love nothing better than to engage at the fence in response.
-The command leave it means put your paws down and step away from the fence— now!
+The command leave it means "put your paws down and step away from the fence— now"!
 It works every time—especially if there is a reward on the horizon.

 Reward good behavior and try to ignore bad behavior or failed attempts.
 If they fail to execute the command, try again.
-Shorter periods of training more often for any command usually work better than long, drawn-out jam sessions as the dog loses interest and we tend to become frustrated as well.
+Shorter periods of training more often for any learning usually work better than long, drawn-out jam sessions as the dog loses interest and we tend to become frustrated as well.

-Reward generously and praise highly for any command your dog successfully obeys, and you will find your dog much more amenable to following your behavioral commands.
+Reward generously and praise highly for any cue your dog successfully obeys, and you will find your dog much more amenable to following your behavioral commands.
 Just as in parenting, be consistent and you will find that your dog improves day to day no matter how young or old!

-Simple Way to Start Teaching Leave It in Hand Technique
+A Simple Way to Teach the "Leave It" in Hand Technique

 © 2017 Audrey Kirchner